 In the minimal cases of joint action, actors represent an outcome that they are not going to achieve alone and the task they need to perform themselves.
 Very often, though, joint action involves representations of the other agents who are actually and potentially involved.
 For instance, a chimpanzee who can only get food from a tray with the help of a con-specific may select one among several potential helpers according to how useful each is likely to be (Melis, Hare, & Tomasello, 2006).
 This chimpanzee needs to represent the goal of obtaining food and their own task of pulling a rope but need not have detailed representations of the con-specific’s actions.
 Often, however, representations of others’ tasks are more detailed, specifying the actions others are going to perform.
-This is demonstrated by children (Carpenter, 2009) and adults’ proneness to represent specifics of others’ actions and tasks (Sebanz, Knoblich, & Prinz, 2005).
+This is demonstrated by children’s (Carpenter, 2009) and adults’ proneness to represent specifics of others’ actions and tasks (Sebanz, Knoblich, & Prinz, 2005).

 Joint task representations provide control structures that allow agents to flexibly engage in joint action.
 Joint task representations not only specify in advance the individual parts each agent (me and you in the simplest case) is going to perform but they also govern monitoring and prediction processes that enable interpersonal coordination in real time (Knoblich & Jordan, 2002; Pacherie & Dokic, 2006).
 For instance, two soccer players of one team, where one player is specialized on crosses and the other is specialized on headers, will monitor and predict each other’s running paths in the light of their individual tasks.